nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       <br>
       Use case resumes from Step 4.

-* a.
-At any time, TA decides not to add a student to the event.
+* 2a.
+TA decides not to add a student to the event.
-    * a1.
+    * 2a1.
 TA removes input from TrAcker.

     Use case ends

 ---